LoopKit/loopdocs/docs/loop-3/add-pump.md

 In this screen you choose the Pod Type you will be pairing.
 After you make your selection, tap on the blue Confirm Pod Type button.

+> If you are an experienced tester running a development branch, you will see the Omnipod 5 Pod type as an option on this screen.

 ![initial selection for pod type](img/pod-type.png){width="250"}
 {align="center"}

 If you select Classic (Eros) pods, you will be routed to the [Select RileyLink](#select-rileylink) screen before reaching the Pair Pod screen.

+If you select Omnipod 5 and you do not have a certificate installed yet, you will be routed to [obtain a certificate](omnipod.md#o5-certificate-status) and then land in the Pair Pod screen.

 ### Pair Pod